About Alicia Dlugos

 Hi, I'm Alicia and I use she/her pronouns.

-I'm a Licensed Clinical Social Worker who loves working with trauma survivors who want to stop feeling anxious.
-My clients are people who find self-acceptance and pursue the relationships with other people and with themselves that feel right to them.
-I particularly love working with LGBTQIA + communities and know first-hand the importance of having an identity affirming therapist to support you in calmly navigating the complexities of living outside of the norms.
+I'm a Licensed Clinical Social Worker who loves working with anxious adults navigating chronic illness, shifts in identity, and relationship stressors.
+My clients are people who want to find self-acceptance and pursue the relationships with other people and with themselves that feel right to them.
+They’re people who want learn how to identify and then advocate for what their brains and bodies need to feel calm and supported.
+As a polyamorous, queer therapist and former medical social worker, I know first-hand the importance of having an identity affirming therapist to support you in calmly navigating the complexities of living outside of the norms.

 As a therapist, I embrace the following philosophies: